Comparison

 - What is the difference between infinity and ragflow?

-- infinity: AI-native database for LLM applications with fast hybrid search capabilities.. ragflow: Retrieval-Augmented Generation (RAG) engine fusing Agent capabilities with LLM context management.
+- infinity: AI-native database for LLM applications offering fast hybrid search capabilities.. ragflow: Retrieval-Augmented Generation engine with agent capabilities.
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose infinity over ragflow?

-- Choose infinity over ragflow when infinity is primarily C++; ragflow is Go; Infinity likely builds on RAGFlow by providing a more comprehensive and advanced solution to Retrieval-Augmented Generation, aiming for high performance across various data types including vectors and texts; Tags unique to infinity: full-text-search, c++20, embedding, ai-native; Also covers Vector Databases.
+- Choose infinity over ragflow when infinity is primarily C++; ragflow is Go; Infinity likely builds on RAGFlow by providing a more comprehensive and advanced solution to Retrieval-Augmented Generation, aiming for high performance across various data types including vectors and texts; Tags unique to infinity: ai-native, approximate-nearest-neighbor-search, bm25, cpp20; Also covers Vector Databases; When your application requires rapid hybrid search capabilities across multiple data types including tensors and full texts.

 - When should I choose ragflow over infinity?

-- Choose ragflow over infinity when ragflow is primarily Go; infinity is C++; Pricing: RAGFlow is offered under an Apache-2.0 license, making the core functionality free and open-source.
-However, there may be additional costs associated with hosting, infrastructure maintenance, and any云; Infinity likely builds on RAGFlow by providing a more comprehensive and advanced solution to Retrieval-Augmented Generation, aiming for high performance across various data types including vectors and texts; Tags unique to ragflow: context-management, llm-context-layer, rag, agentic-ai; Also covers AI Agents; ragflow ships Docker support for self-hosted deployment; When you need a tool that integrates both retrieval-augmented generation and AI agent functionalities to enhance the contextual layer for any use case involving large language models.
+- Choose ragflow over infinity when ragflow is primarily Go; infinity is C++; Requirements: Requires Docker; Docker image size is approximately 2 GB; build process requires access to external LLM and embedding services.; Infinity likely builds on RAGFlow by providing a more comprehensive and advanced solution to Retrieval-Augmented Generation, aiming for high performance across various data types including vectors and texts; Tags unique to ragflow: agentic-ai, context management, rag, retrieval-augmented-generation; Also covers AI Agents; ragflow ships Docker support for self-hosted deployment; - You need an integrated RAG system with AI agent capabilities for better context management in your applications.

 - When should I avoid infinity?